Probing Nucleon-$\Omega_{\rm ccc}$Interaction via Lattice QCD at Physical Quark Masses: Lattice setup

 To suppress residual contributions from higher angular momentum states ($L \geq 4$) after $A^+_1$ projection, we implement the Misner’s method \cite{Misner:1999ab} for approximate partial wave decomposition on the cubic lattice.
 This technique carries out the S-wave projection efficiently as described in Ref.~\cite{Miyamoto:2019jjc}.

-Table~\ref{tab:intwepolateTwoSet} lists the masses of the spin-averaged 1S charmonium state $\left(m_{\eta_{\rm{c}}}+3m_{J/\psi}\right)/4$ and the $\Omega_{\rm 3c}$ baryon ($m_{\Omega_{\rm 3c}}$), calculated using Set1 and Set2 with single exponential fits over the interval $t/a = 30-40$.
-Also included are values obtained from a linear interpolation $\left(0.2631 \times \text{Set1} + 0.7369 \times \text{Set2}\right)$ to match experimental data.
-Our result for $m_{\Omega_{\rm 3c}}$ agrees numerically with prior determinations obtained from $(2+1)$-flavor configurations by PACS-CS Collaboration \cite{PACS-CS:2013vie} and the value calculated in di-$\Omega_{\rm 3c}$ study by the HAL QCD Collaboration \cite{Lyu:2021qsh}, which utilized ``K-conf" with $m_{\pi}\simeq 146.4$ MeV generated by the PACS Collaboration on the supercomputer K at RIKEN \cite{Ishikawa:2015rho}.
-For the nucleon mass, we obtain $m_N=938.9(2.8)$ MeV from the interval $t/a = 14-20$, consistent with the lattice result from Ref.~\cite{Aoyama:2024cko} and the experimental value from PDG \cite{ParticleDataGroup:2024cfk}.
+{Single-hadron masses are extracted by a single-state fit to the correlation functions, with the fit ranges chosen from the plateau regions of the effective mass plots.
+Table~\ref{tab:intwepolateTwoSet} lists the masses of the spin-averaged 1S charmonium state $\left(m_{\eta_{\rm{c}}}+3m_{J/\psi}\right)/4$ and the $\Omega_{\rm 3c}$ baryon ($m_{\Omega_{\rm 3c}}$), calculated using Set1 and Set2 with single-state fits over the interval $t/a = 30-40$~\cite{Lyu:2025ncq}.} Also included are values obtained from a linear interpolation $\left(0.2631 \times \text{Set1} + 0.7369 \times \text{Set2}\right)$ to match experimental data.
+Our result for $m_{\Omega_{\rm 3c}}$ agrees numerically with prior determinations obtained from $(2+1)$-flavor configurations by PACS-CS Collaboration \cite{PACS-CS:2013vie}, the value calculated in di-$\Omega_{\rm 3c}$ study by the HAL QCD Collaboration \cite{Lyu:2021qsh}, which utilized ``K-conf" with $m_{\pi}\simeq 146.4$ MeV generated by the PACS Collaboration on the supercomputer K at RIKEN \cite{Ishikawa:2015rho}. {It is also consistent with the recent update from the F-conf ensembles~\cite{Lyu:2025ncq}.} For the nucleon mass, we obtain $m_N=938.9(2.8)$ MeV from the interval $t/a = 14-20$~\cite{Aoyama:2024cko}, consistent with the lattice result from Ref.~\cite{Aoyama:2024cko} and the experimental value from PDG \cite{ParticleDataGroup:2024cfk}.